-- the level of capital expenditures we make; - the cost and form of payment for acquisitions; - our debt service requirements and other liabilities; - fluctuations in our working capital needs; - our ability to borrow funds and access capital markets at reasonable rates; - restrictions contained in our credit agreement and the indentures governing our notes; - the timing of our producers' obligations to make volume deficiency payments to us; - · the amount of cash distributions we receive from our equity interests; - the amount of cost reimbursements to our general partner; - the amount of cash reserves established by our general partner; and - new, additions to and changes in laws and regulations.
+- the level of capital expenditures we make; - 33

+- the cost and form of payment for acquisitions; - our debt service requirements and other liabilities; - fluctuations in our working capital needs; - our ability to borrow funds and access capital markets at reasonable rates; - restrictions contained in our Credit Agreement and the indentures governing our notes; - the timing of our producers' obligations to make volume deficiency payments to us; - the amount of cash distributions we receive from our equity interests; - the amount of cost reimbursements to our general partner; - the amount of cash reserves established by our general partner; and - new, additions to and changes in laws and regulations.

-We have partial ownership interests in various joint ventures, including Southern Hills, Sand Hills, Discovery, the Mont Belvieu fractionators, Texas Express, Front Range and Panola which could adversely affect our ability to operate and control these entities.
+We have partial ownership interests in various joint ventures, which could adversely affect our ability to operate and control these entities.
 In addition, we may be unable to control the amount of cash we will receive from the operation of these entities and we could be required to contribute significant cash to fund our share of their operations, which could adversely affect our ability to distribute cash to our unitholders.